 From the above description, you can realize that it is not a big deal to use either the 5w30 or the 10w30, depending on the type of engine your car has.
 Both engine oils are similar in many ways but also have differences.
 The 10w30 is more viscous than the 5w30, and this answers your question on whether you can use it instead of the 5w30.

-Therefore, your needs, fuel economy, the effect on engine parts, and external temperatures are the determinants of what engine oil is best for your car.
+Therefore, your needs, fuel economy, the effect on engine parts, and external temperatures are the determinants of what oil is best for your car.
 Consult the manufacturer’s guide to knowing what oil is recommended for your engine because engines differ as car models differ.

-If your car is old or heavy-duty, you should go for the 10w30 engine oil because of its high viscosity, which is necessary for promoting engine pressure in old cars.
+If your car is old or heavy-duty, you should go for the 10w30 oil because of its high viscosity, which is necessary for promoting engine pressure in old cars.
 The 10w30 also seals oil passages that have been damaged.